nswdpc/silverstripe-content-boilerplate/README.md

 # Silverstripe content boilerplate

-Default modules and configuration for content authoring in a Silverstripe website.
+A collection of modules and standard configuration for content authoring in a Silverstripe website, beyond those provided in `silvertripe/recipe-cms`

 - Content creation via elemental
 - Versioned record discovery
 - Content administration tools

-> If you are creating a standard NSW site, use the `nswdpc/silverstripe-nsw-recipe` of which this boilerplate forms a part.

 ## Modules